unixneo/discourse-adplugin/README.md

 ### Versions

+- Version 1.2.7.2 19 May 2020, Test and finish stripping non-house ads, set up dev scss for testing
 - Version 1.2.7.1 19 May 2020, Strip non-house ad code, strip non-english locales
 - Version 1.2.7.0 19 May 2020, Create branch for house ads only
 - Version 1.2.6.19 18 May 2020, WIP: Debug CORS roadblock (site settings)